- Best Hotels in Phuket

 - Laguna Phuket Triathlon – Southeast Asia’s premier multisport event, this nearly two decades old triathlon includes a 1.8k swim, 55k cycle and 12k run.
 It attracts elite athletes from around the world.

-- Loy Krathong Festival – Phuket is one of the best places to be for Loy Krathong, held yearly on the evening of the twelfth lunar month (November 14 for 2016).
+- Loy Krathong Festival – Phuket is one of the best places to be for Loy Krathong, held yearly on the evening of the twelfth lunar month.
 In the evening, Thai people buy or make a krathong, which is like a small boat made of banana tree and banana leaves, with flowers and a candle in the middle.
 They then gather around lakes, rivers and canals to pay respects to the goddess of water by releasing their beautiful rafts in order to wash away sins.
 The waters around the country become alive with candlelight, appearing like massive fairy ballrooms.
 When staying in coastal areas, you can see them extend for miles out to sea.
 Visitors can also partake in the festivities by purchasing, or making their own flower covered mini-floats, complete with candles and incense sticks.
 After the sun sets below the horizon and the full moon begins to appear in the night sky, you’ll take your krathong to the nearest beach and release it with the current or outgoing tide – if it floats away, the coming year is said to bring one good fortune, but if it returns to shore, luck may not go your way.

 Phuket Events in December

 - Phuket King’s Cup Regatta – This annual event coincides with the late King Bhumibol’s birtyday on December 5.
 The regatta lasts about a week and its event attracts some of the world’s best yachtsmen and yachtswomen, and their extraordinary and expensive boats.
 Local and visiting sailors vie for a coveted trophy, and there are lots of parties held throughout the week.